jjgoings/cq_realtime/README.md

 This is a python script to generate the absorption spectrum from a real time time-dependent SCF calculation in the output of [Chronus Quantum](https://github.com/liresearchgroup/chronusq_public).

-It also provides the options to try compressed sensing techniques on your time series (Experimental, so see end of this `README`).
+It also provides the options to try compressed sensing techniques on your time series.
+(Still experimental, so see end of this `README`).

 ## Use